fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Fedevent](https://github.com/shiburizu/fedevent) - a prototype for a "[front-end for a bot account on Mastodon to send out notifications](https://socialhub.network/t/federated-events/226/3)".

-* Friendica (see above) has an events engine and may be working on federated events over AP.

 * [GetTogether](https://github.com/GetTogetherComm/GetTogether/issues/60)

 * &#10004; [Mobilizon](https://framagit.org/framasoft/mobilizon/issues/9) - aims to be more than a Meetup clone

+Friendica (see above) has an events engine but there are conflicting reports about whether or not federation of events over AP is working yet.
+[NextCloud federated events](https://github.com/nextcloud/calendar/pull/878) are in the work but this may or may not be AP-compatible.

 #### Files, Contacts, and Calendar Syncing Apps